 Certain RP Action Plan elements may not be entirely applicable or appropriate for a specific facility, operation or type of incident.
+For example, this guidance document was originally developed for solid waste facilities but now applies to O&G well site operations that might generate TENORM waste through onsite processing.
 In these cases, the person preparing the RP Action Plan should act accordingly and provide a brief explanation as to why the RP Action Plan element(s) in question are not applicable or appropriate and explain how the proposed plan as at least as protective.

 The most important thing to remember in developing an RP Action Plan is that the actual effectiveness of the Plan will depend upon its simplicity, readability, summary instructions, and implementation training for facility operational staff.
+Recall the 'DID' approach of detection, identification and determination of actions needed based on the situation at hand.